ropfoo/simple-count-down/README.md

 A simple to use count down app that counts down in seconds.\
 [Check it out](https://ropfoo.github.io/Simple-Count-Down/)

+## How it works
+Simply type in a costum count down durtation like '20m 15s' to start a timer running down to 0.

 ### Planned:
 - [ ] hours support
 - [x] minutes support
 - [ ] visual indicator when count down is at 0
-- [ ] replace dropdown with text input (e.g. '3m20s')
+- [x] replace dropdown with text input (e.g. '3m 20s')
+- [ ] better visual error handling

 ### Bugs to fix:
 - [x] 2 second jump on start
-- [ ] only numbers between 0 and 60 are accepted
 - [ ] input is not responsive